 Monongalia County woman sentenced for her role in an oxycodone distribution operation

-CLARKSBURG, WEST VIRGINIA – Marjorie Sue Webster, of Maidsville, West Virginia, was sentenced today to 18 months incarceration for her role in distributing oxycodone, United States Attorney Bill Powell announced.
+CLARKSBURG, WEST VIRGINIA – Bobbie Jo Phillips, of Morgantown, West Virginia, was sentenced today to 12 months incarceration for oxycodone and cocaine distribution, United States Attorney Bill Powell announced.

-Webster, age 24, pled guilty to “Unlawful Use of Communication Facility” in January 2018.
-Webster admitted to using a phone to assist others in distributing oxycodone in March 2017 in Monongalia County.
+Phillips, age 31, pled guilty to one count of “Unlawful Use of Communication Facility” in September 2017.
+She admitted to using a phone to aide in the distribution of oxycodone and cocaine in Monongalia County in March 2017.

 Senior U.S. District Judge Irene M. Keeley presided.